VolunteerSupport the Rialto

 Interested in Becoming a Volunteer?

-Please view the welcome letter below, print and fill out the volunteer application and return to the Rialto Square Theatre.
+Please view the welcome letter below, print and fill out the volunteer application and return to the Rialto Square Theatre or, fill out the application online.

 We have different types of memorabilia merchandise available for purchase such as: a cookbook compiled by our volunteers, a brass keychain that looks like a ticket from the Rialto, CD’s of the Barton Grande Theatre Pipe Organ and a keepsake book packed with history, photos, and a plethora of information.